cp/cloudability/README.md

 Ruby wrapper for the [Cloudability API](http://developers.cloudability.com/).
 Supports most of the public API endpoints, including some legacy ones such as bugets.
 Converts JSON responses to objects with Hashie::Mash.

+This is the README for version 0.1.0 of the gem. v0.1.0 introduces a radically different interface.
+If you're still on v0.0.5, please refer to it's [README](https://github.com/ColbyAley/cloudability/tree/v0.0.5).

 ## Installation

 Add this line to your application's Gemfile: